akds/DecoderTCR/README.md

 `DecoderTCR-ESMC_600M`.
 Weights are fetched by [`scripts/download_weights.py`](scripts/download_weights.py), see [Checkpoints](#checkpoints).

-> **On `DecoderTCR-ESMC_6B`.** The 6B is a larger variant for 80 GB GPUs, not the recommended
+> **On `DecoderTCR-ESMC_6B`.** The 6B model is a larger variant for 80 GB GPUs, and is not the recommended
 > default.
-On the AUROC benchmarks it matches 600M.
-Its one edge is the PRP retrieval screen,
+On most AUROC benchmarks it matches 600M.
+For antigen recognition in the PRP retrieval screen,
-> where it prioritizes a TCR's true binders a little better (higher recall@K and AUPRC, see
+> where we seek to identify TCR's true peptide binders, 6B performs better (higher recall@K and AUPRC, see
 > [Results](#results)).
 For everyday use, 600M is the recommended default.

 > **Licensing.** The DecoderTCR code and all released weights are MIT-licensed.
 The bundled